Allotopic expression: Evolution

 In the cells of extant organisms, the vast majority of the proteins present in the mitochondria are coded for by nuclear DNA.
 Those genes are thought to have transferred to the eukaryotic nucleus during evolution, suggesting that genes transferred not only survived but are expressed in the cell nucleus.

 Use in therapy

 In 2014, Gensight Biologics began a clinical program of allotopic expressing the MT-ND4 gene in the nucleus as therapies for Leber's hereditary optic neuropathy.
 In 2020, Gensight released Phase III clinical trial results, which showed a notable improvements against the normal progression of the disease but statistical insignificance in all areas.
-The company suspected the outcome was due to the transferal of viral vector DNA from the treated eye to the untreated eye of each patient, and thus a full control group trial in which the control group have no exposure to the drug may be needed if requested by the Food and Drug Administration.
+The company suspected the outcome was due to the transferral of viral vector DNA from the treated eye to the untreated eye of each patient, and thus a full control group trial in which the control group have no exposure to the drug may be needed if requested by the Food and Drug Administration.

 Gensight plans to initiate pre-clinical studies of allotopic expressing the MT-ND1 gene after the GS010 phase 3 trial.